By Brooking Gatewood, Art of Circling™ student

 Ultimately, no. Anyone could do this practice with anyone anytime.
 Just be present with each other, learn how to not label each other, and share your moment by moment experience being with someone rather than your assessments about them.
 Let them surprise you, get curious, let them unfold as something that you can’t put in a box.
 This is, ultimately, priceless stuff.
 And for the good of all mankind, I suggest all friends learn how to do this for each other.

-The low barrier to entry way to check it out is through circling practice groups — For $20/night, try circling trainings or Thursday Nights with Guy (Berkeley) or Monday Lunch-time at the Integral Center (Boulder).
-If you like it, and want to do the deep dive intensives — whose main added benefits seem to be higher highs, deeper practice, and intimacy with those you practice with — it’s your dollar to spend.
+The low barrier to entry way to check it out is through Circling practice groups — For $20/night, try Circling Thursday Nights with Guy (Berkeley).
+If you like it, and want to do the weekend intensives — whose main added benefits seem to be higher highs, deeper practice, and intimacy with those you practice with — it’s your dollar to spend.

 And meanwhile, and for free, you might try the basics in your daily life: get curious, give people the gift of your attention, let them outlive your conceptions, and see what happens now.